YangLabHKUST/MR-APSS/README.md

 ```

 # Usage
-We illustrate how to analyze GWAS summary level data using the MRAPSS software by an real example, i.e. LDL-C (exposure) and CAD(outcome).
+We illustrate how to analyze GWAS summary level data using the MRAPSS software by an real example, i.e. BMI(UKB) (exposure) and T2D (outcome).
 The MRAPSS analysis comprises five steps:

  Step 1: Download GWAS summary-level data from public resources